188th Wing hosts SPEARS course, equipping Airmen for austere environments

 |0

-This work, 188th Wing hosts SPEARS course, equipping Airmen for austere environments [Image 2 of 2], by Maj.
+This work, 188th Wing hosts SPEARS course, equipping Airmen for austere environments, by Maj.
 Jennifer Gerhardt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT